 If you wish, in the advanced mode, you can set the U-value by hand.

-1 W/(m² K).
-Similarly, we include the heat loss through ceiling only if the room is on the top floor.
+1 W/(m²·K).
+Similarly, we include the heat loss through the ceiling only if the room is on the top floor.
 The U-value of the ceiling is

-In some places around the world it is more common to use the BTU (British Thermal Unit) per hour instead of Watts to specify the power of a heating system.
-If you wonder how many btus do i need, you can easily change from Watts to BTU's per hour in our calculator.
+In some places around the world, it is more common to use the BTU (British Thermal Unit) per hour instead of watts to specify the power of a heating system.
+If you wonder how many BTUs I need, you can easily change from watts to BTUs per hour in our calculator.